Mark Scanlon Masonry builds custom fireplaces in styles that are sure to please and to add warmth to any interior space.

 Masonry fireplaces, built entirely of bricks, blocks or stone and mortar, are massive structures often weighing between 6 and 7 tons!
 They are aesthetically pleasing, long lasting, and add real value to your home.
 With a little care and periodic maintenance they can literally give you a lifetime of enjoyment.

-THE RISKS OF PREFAB FIREPLACES
+wikipedia reference THE RISKS OF PREFAB FIREPLACES

 Many prefab chimneys, especially older units with an imitation brick housing above the roof, seem to be a preferred nesting site for birds in many areas.
 This nesting can catch fire directly, or it can block critical air passageways of the metal chimney pipe, allowing the chimney to overheat.
 Both scenarios routinely cause house fires.